bclynch/pomb-old/README.md

 ## Todos

+- Move most of the current profile dropdown to the join tab with the dynamic signup/signed in section.
+Can have admin login just be in a url /admin
 - Create/edit post dash
     - Would like some kind of alert that intercepts page if user tries to leave if changes need to be saved.
     - Search for within posts (titles, subtitles, content, tags)